getbubblenow/bubble/docs/docker-launcher.md

 There are other environment variables you can set to customize the launcher configuration.

-The header of the [launcher](https://git.bubblev.org/bubblev/bubble/src/branch/master/launcher) script describes all of the options in detail.
+The header of the [launcher script](https://git.bubblev.org/bubblev/bubble/src/branch/master/launcher) describes all the options in detail.

 ## Docker Installation
 If you're running Windows, or if the above script has problems installing Docker,